RevensofT/ils/README.md

 3. ' ' is finish command key and ready to input next command code.

 ## Keyword
-This going to be a bit long section but if you use to write dynamic method, I'm sure those key will look very familar.
+This going to be a bit long section but if you used to write dynamic method, I'm sure those key will look very familar.

 ### Math
 ```